jklymak/AbHillInter/README.md

   - base run, u ro east, beta plane
 - Iso1kmlowU10Amp305f141B000Base:
   - no beta
+- Wall on north side.

 ### Todo:
-- Wall on north side.
 - U = -0.1

+### To run:

+- in `intput`: `python gendata.py`
+- `source runAll.sh`
+  - this runs a chained set of 2-hr jobs (on koehr) in the background queue.
+This will allow us to not use allocation.

 ## Contents: